-There have sadly been a number of cases of visitors being mugged while using ATMs.
-Furthermore petty crime in the form of thefts and muggings are also not uncommon, especially in some parts of Quito.
-You are therefore advised to carry as little cash with you as possible, and to conceal what you have in a money-belt for security.
+Expats should be vigilant when taking out cash from ATMs in Ecuador as there have been a number of cases of visitors being mugged.
+Furthermore, petty crime in the form of thefts and muggings are also not uncommon, especially in some parts of Quito.
+You are therefore advised to carry as little cash with you as possible and to conceal what you have in a money belt for security.

 Security experts suggest carrying a “decoy” wallet with a small sum of money in it to draw attention away from your money belt should the need arise.

-The education system in Ecuador is held is reasonably high regard having improved considerably over the last few decades.
-Sadly, unless your children speak fluent Spanish it is unlikely that the public schooling system will be of much benefit.
+The education system in Ecuador is held in reasonably high regard, having improved considerably over the last few decades.
+Sadly, unless your children speak fluent Spanish, it is unlikely that the public schooling system will be of much benefit.

 Instead, you’ll likely want to make use of one of the many international schools which teach in English, though most include Spanish lessons on a regular basis in order to help pupils learn the native language.

-While the standard of education at these private schools is generally higher than at non fee-paying schools, parents should be aware of the costs involved, which many expats consider excessive.
-As a result many parents opt to home school their children or even to send them to another country for education.
+While the standard of education at these private schools is generally higher than at non-fee-paying schools, parents should be aware of the costs involved, which many expats consider excessive.
+Thus, many parents opt to home school their children or even to send them to another country for education.